HabaAndrei/Smartwiki_react/README.md

+## Environments
+The React application is deployed using Nginx.

+## Usage Instructions
+I recommend creating an account.
+You can do this with a username and password, but it's much easier to use Google sign-in.
+Upon creating an account, you'll receive 10 tokens to test and use the application.
+Later, you can either subscribe or purchase tokens individually.

 ## Tech
 Smartwiki is a web application composed of three modules: React, node, and AI, each having its own Github repository.